 Whether you are a first-time client or someone Erin has worked with for years, she will help you to find the source of movement restrictions, to relieve discomfort and to gain insight into your body mechanics and establish better patterns of movement.

-Conditions Erin has treated; Therapeutic Massage, and especially Lymph Drainage Therapy are indicated treatments for a vast array of conditions including: headaches, concussions, postural issues, stress and anxiety, TMJ, prep and recovery from sports events, fibromyalgia, prep, and recovery from surgery and injury, pregnancy and post-partum issues, fatigue, edema, and lymphedema, scar tissue and adhesions, and as a regular addition to your health and wellness regime to stay on top of life’s challenges.
+Conditions Erin has treated; Craniosacral Therapy, Lymph Drainage Therapy and Myofascial Release are indicated treatments for a vast array of conditions including: headaches, concussions, postural issues, stress and anxiety, TMJ, prep and recovery from sports events, fibromyalgia, prep, and recovery from surgery and injury, pregnancy and post-partum issues, fatigue, edema, and lymphedema, scar tissue and adhesions, and as a regular addition to your health and wellness regime to stay on top of life's challenges.

 Massage & Treatment Options

 Lymph Drainage Therapy: is a very gentle hands-on technique that enhances the fluid movement of the lymphatic system.
 This technique is vital for aiding your body's ability to detoxify, flush out stagnant fluids, regenerate tissues, and maintain a healthy immune system.
 LDT promotes a deep state of relaxation, and is very beneficial for edema, lymphedema, chronic pain and inflammation.
 The same gentle process also aids with weight loss.
 A more vigorous form of LDT is specifically for reducing the appearance of cellulite by using the body's fluid to break up fibrous tissue.